Drednote/spring-boot-starter-telegram/README.md

 - At the very beginning of the update processing chain, the `UpdateRequest` is stored in the context of the current thread.
 This is done to create a `Telegram Scope`.

-- After that, the main update processing starts with calls to Filters.
+- After that, the main update processing starts with calls to `Filters`.
 These filters help in determining which updates should be processed further, and at this stage it is determined what kind of request has arrived and how it needs to be processed.
 You can put any logic in the filter that will be executed for each update, for example, log something.

 - Once the updates are filtered, the available `UpdateHandler` are called in a specific order based